-Whether you’re a beginner to the guitar itself or a newbie to the acoustic electric combo, there’s an instrument that will get you up to strum in no time.
+Whether you’re a beginner to the guitar itself or a newbie to the awesome acoustic electric guitar combo, there’s an instrument that will get you up to strum in no time.

 All troubadours had humble beginnings, but they also had a passion for music that skyrocketed their careers.